 Vatican City, officially Vatican City State or State of Vatican City is a small state inside the city of Rome.
 It is a sovereign state with an area of 44 hectares or 110 acres, and a population of about 1,000 people.
 It is the smallest state in the world by both area and population!
 The Vatican City State is governed by the Pope.
 I have been often to Vatican City and believe that it is one of the most beautiful places in the world.
 Vatican City is a unique state, not only because of its size and people, but also because of its many historical and cultural treasures.

 There is no other place in the world with as many museums and churches in one country.
 You will be absolutely amazed by the history, architectural grandeur and artistic wonders and you will not be able to leave.
 Because of it’s popularity it is advised that you book skip the line tickets for the Vaticam Museums as I did in both my visits.
-The lines are huge and you don’t waste your time in the queue.
+The lines are huge and you don’t want to waste your time in the queue.
 In this post I will tell you more about the most important monuments and museums in Vatican City.

 The Capela Sixtina or Sistine Chapel is by far the most famous attraction in Vatican City.
 Everyone has seen a picture of ‘The Creation of Adam’ once in their life.
 It is one of the most famous artworks of all time, the centerpiece of the Capela Sixtina ceiling is a fresco painting depicting God bringing Adam to life with his fingertips.
 The Sistine Chapel is also one of the most famous painted interior spaces in the world.
 This fame comes from the breathtaking painting of its ceiling, created from about 1508-1512.